Charlie Kirk: Same-sex marriage

+Transgender community

 In the op-ed "Sexual Anarchy" for The American Mind on October 14, 2021, Kirk said "the facts are that there are only two genders; that transgenderism and gender 'fluidity' are lies that hurt people and abuse kids."
 In early 2023, he said that transgender women in women's locker rooms should be "taken care of the way we used to take care of things in the 1950s and '60s".

-In another 2023 speech, Kirk said, "One issue I think that is so against our senses, so against the natural law and dare I say a throbbing middle finger to God, is the transgender thing happening in America right now."
-In the same speech, he quoted a Bible verse saying that a man wearing women's clothes or a woman wearing men's clothes is an "abomination."
-On April 1, 2024, Kirk called for Trump to propose a nationwide ban of gender-affirming care for transgender people.
+In another 2023 speech, Kirk said, "One issue I think that is so against our senses, so against the natural law and, dare I say, a throbbing middle finger to God, is the transgender thing happening in America right now."
+In April 2024, Kirk called for Trump to propose a nationwide ban of gender-affirming care for transgender people.
 That same day, he called for the imprisonment of doctors who perform gender-affirming care and demanded "Nuremberg-style" trials for them.
-He also promoted misinformation about violence by transgender people.
+Kirk also actively promoted misinformation about mass shootings by transgender people.
+Statistical evidence shows that such shootings by transgender people are rare.

-Kirk routinely asserted that there is an "LGBTQ agenda."
-On the June 8, 2024, episode of his podcast, he criticized YouTuber Ms. Rachel for a post that celebrated Pride Month by quoting the Bible verse "love thy neighbor," arguing that she was being selective.
-Kirk told Ms. Rachel "you might want to crack open that Bible of yours, in a lesser reference — part of the same part of scripture is in Leviticus 18, is that thou shall lay with another man shall be stoned to death.
-Just saying.
-So, Ms. Rachel, you quote Leviticus 19, love your neighbor as yourself.
-The chapter before affirms God's perfect law when it comes to sexual matters."
-In the same podcast episode, he called being gay an "error" and likened the LGBTQ pride movement to encouraging drug addicts.
-In August 2025, he discussed the burning of Pride flags, stating: "We should work to overturn every conviction for those arrested, fined, or otherwise harassed for the 'hate crime' of doing donuts over Pride flags painted on public streets.
-It should be legal to burn a rainbow or [Black Lives Matter] flag in public."

-Immediately before Kirk was shot, a Utah Valley University undergraduate student asked him if he knew how many transgender Americans had been mass shooters in the last 10 years.
-Kirk responded, "Too many."
-The student then asked if Kirk knew how many mass shooters there had been during the same period.
-Kirk responded with a diversion to gang violence.
-His last words were, "Counting or not counting gang violence?"